tkoskine/ahven/README.rst

 Command *make check* will run the unit tests.

-If you want to build the API documentation, you need AdaBrowse tool.
+If you want to build the API documentation, you need Sphinx_ tool.
 Command 'make docs' will build the API documentation.

 Installation happens by typing *make install*